rahgadda/job-preparation/01-ML/Langchain.md

 ## Overview
 - It is a framework designed to simplify the creation of applications using `Large Language Models (LLMs)`.
-- LangChain Libraries, available in both Python and JavaScript.
+- LangChain libraries are available in both Python and JavaScript.

 ## History
 - Founder `Harrison Chase` was still an engineer at `Robust Intelligence` and ChatGPT hadn’t taken over the world yet.